Indigenous Detox Support Workers Program

 Provided by Native Courtworker and Counselling Association of BC

-This outreach service coaches aboriginal people with addictions on the skills needed to prevent continued addiction.
+This outreach service coaches indigenous people with addictions on the skills needed to prevent continued addiction.

 The Client Action Plan consists of shelter or housing, food, laundry and showers as these are the basic issues that clients face after Detox.
 Secondary issues are connecting clients to Drug and Alcohol Counselling, AA Meetings, NA Meetings, and Sponsors.
-For clients who are in conflict with the law, will be connected with Native Court workers.
+Clients who are in conflict with the law will be connected with Native Court workers.

 Other services include: